Ghazal 131, Verse 9

 This is the final verse of a four-verse verse-set; for discussion see {131,6}.
 The ya((nii could be thought of as introducing a paraphrase, or a summing-up, of the other verses of the verse-set.

 The complexity of this verse depends above all on the lovely word- and meaning-play of paimaanah ; it effortlessly unites the sense of measurement or proportion (as in ;hasb ) with the wine imagery ( gardish / mast / mai ).
-Here are some of the possible emphases:
+Here are some of the possible 'stress-shifting' emphases:

-=just as the wine-glass is there, so an appropriate drinker needs to be there
+=Just as the wine-glass is there, so an appropriate drinker needs to be there.

-=in proportion to how amply the wine-glass (always) keeps circulating, the drinker too always needs to be (proportionately amply) intoxicated
+=In proportion to how amply the wine-glass (always) keeps circulating, the drinker too always needs to be (proportionately amply) intoxicated.